 A few years ago I uploaded a video to YouTube about 5 Exercises to Help Improve Hunchback Posture that has since attracted over 500k views.

 When I watch this video now, I would replace the upper back foam rolling suggestion with a new tool that I’ve come across – the RAD Roller.
-The RAD Roller is incredibly effective at helping relieve tension in overstretched muscles in your upper and middle back.
+The RAD Roller (affiliate link) is incredibly effective at helping relieve tension in overstretched muscles in your upper and middle back.

 Here’s some more information about what hunchback posture is, how a RAD Roller can be a very useful tool, and some tips on how to use it.
 If you have a medical condition such as scoliosis, or kyphosis, you should check in with your doctor before doing this exercise.